vuejs/docs/src/guide/custom-directive.md

 A directive definition object can provide several hook functions (all optional):

+- `created`: called before bound element's parent component props are applied.
+This is useful in cases where the directive needs to attach event listeners before parent component's prop or template listeners.

 - `beforeMount`: called when the directive is first bound to the element and before parent component is mounted.
 This is where you can do one-time setup work.

 - `mounted`: called when the bound element's parent component is mounted.